-Bugatti Residences by Binghatti debuts in Dubai
+Bugatti residences by Binghatti debuts in Dubai

 Amenities include a full-on Riviera-inspired beach (!), private pool and jacuzzi spa, fitness club, chef’s table and a members club, as well as the usual valets, chauffeurs and concierge services.

-Find out more about Bugatti Residences by Binghatti and how you can cop a unit of your own on the official website.
+Find out more about it and how you can cop a unit of your own on the official website.